pulumi/pulumi/docs/design/stacks.md

 # Coconut Stacks

+*WARNING: this document is out-of-date.
+In particular, it refers to a time when we had special "blessed" base classes for so-called stacks (different from the new meaning of stacks).
+It's not terrible, but certainly not very good.*

 This document describes how Coconut Stacks and Services show up in the various [formats](formats.md) (CocoLangs, CocoPack, CocoIL, and CocoGL).
 Those are the definitive resources on the low-level formats, but this document describes the overall programming model that a developer will encounter.
 For more details on how this results in concrete